morrownr/8812au-20210629/README.md

 Secure Boot: The installation script, `install-driver.sh`, will automatically support secure boot... if your distro supports the method dkms uses.
 I regularly test the installation script on systems with secure boot on.
-It works seemlessly on modern Ubuntu based distros as long as secure boot was set up properly during the installation of the operating system.
+It works seamlessly on modern Ubuntu based distros as long as secure boot was set up properly during the installation of the operating system.
 Some distros, such as the Raspberry Pi OS, do not support secure boot because the hardware they support does not support